chadpalmer2/statements-generator/README.md

 # Statements Generator

-A simple webpage that converts a CSV file into pdf statements.
+A simple webpage that converts CSV files into PDF statements.

 ## First-time Setup